top of page

 Moreover, while Jews knew their own literature, they were confronted by groups that altered the frame of reference by pushing allegorical interpretation as supreme.
 When events, people and statements were understood correctly––or in the language of these later works, kata pneuma (spiritually)––Jews lost authority over their own texts as Christians pointed to metaphysical truths that superseded their own, and cast Jews as overly literal, given to carnal explanations of sophisticated spiritual matters, and stony-hearted or spiritually barren.[65]

-To add weight to this stance, every historical tragedy––from unsuccessful revolts against Rome to the erasure of Jerusalem and a homeless diaspora––was exploited to demonstrate that, just as the Jews had rejected Christ, so they sealed divine rejection.
+To add weight to this stance, every historical tragedy––from unsuccessful revolts against Rome to the erasure of Jerusalem and a homeless diaspora––was exploited to demonstrate that, just as the Jews had rejected Christ, so they had sealed divine rejection.
 This image of the Jew metastasised through all genres and, as a theological abstraction, contained immense power, serving by means of absolute contrast to define the desiderata of orthodox identity.
-This identity perhaps explains the haphazard nature of Jewish persecution: when New Israel was on the march Jews could be ignored as history’s collateral damage, but when its columns stalled, Old Israel’s shadow caused sufficient existential angst for Christians to feel the need give Jews a range of (encouraging) nudges down the same flume that pagans had gone.
+This identity perhaps explains the haphazard nature of Jewish persecution: when New Israel was at the vanguard of history's march Jews could be ignored as collateral damage, but when its columns stalled, Old Israel’s shadow caused sufficient existential angst for Christians to feel the need give Jews a range of (encouraging) nudges down the same flume that pagans had gone.
+With thanks to @Gregoresate for his invaluable input

 NOTES [1] Spyros N. Troianos, “A love-hate relationship,” Jews in Byzantium (2012).